FatimAmiri/main/docs/.source/reference/compas.geometry.rst

 .. module:: compas.geometry

 :mod:`compas.geometry` provides functionality for working with geometry outside independent of CAD software.

-The functions in this package expect input arguments to be structured in a certain way.
+The functions in this package expect input arguments to be structured in a certain way:

 - **point**: The xyz coordinates as a sequence of floats.
 - **vector**: The xyz coordinates of the end point.
 The start is always the origin.